Gorilla-Lab-SCUT/Fantasia3D/README.md

 Answer: Yes, it can.
 Fantasia3D can receive any mesh given by the user and fine-tune it using our method of user-guided generation.
 It can also naturally interface with the 3D generative method like shape-e and point-e.
 In a word, Fantasia3D can generate highly detailed and high-fidelity 3D content based on either the low-quality mesh given by the users or the ellipsoid.

+***Q4***: *What do you think is the reason why it could not replicate the same result with 4 or fewer GPUs when using the official configs?*

+Answer: The official configs are usually used under 8 GPUs.
+The sampling algorithm proposed in the supplementary materials contributes to global consistency in appearance and geometry modeling, and it depends on a large batch size.
+When using fewer GPUs, the overall batch size is significantly smaller, which can result in the inability to replicate the same results in the official configs.
+One possible solution is to manually increase the batch size in the configs.

 # What do you want?

 Considering that parameter tuning may require some experience, what kind of object do you want me to generate?
 Please speak freely in the issue area.
 I will take some time to implement some requirements and update the corresponding configuration files for your convenience in reproducing.